The UK has a diverse range of plants, insects,

 Are you developing a site?
 As part of the planning conditions do you have to replace the wetland wildlife habitat you are destroying prior to commencing your works?
 Or maybe you have wetland that needs maintaining and restoring?
 Not quite sure what to do or where to start?
 With our experience in the creation of wetland habitats we can help you.

-A wetland habitat takes time to fully establish and develop – it does not happen overnight.
+A wetland habitat takes time to fully establish and develop – it doesn’t happen overnight.
 On occasions time is of the essence to meet permitting, licensing and trapping requirements so we work closely with our clients, ecologists and key stakeholders helping deliver projects within their required timescales.

 No two habitats are the same.
 Every project is unique, so each habitat is individually planned and created using a variety of solutions incorporating sustainable bio degradable products such as coir rolls, hazel faggots and planting schemes using native UK provenance plants grown in our nursery to enhance the wildlife environment.